Welcome to Volume 7 of Executed to Suppress His Message.

 The origin of modern Christian beliefs in the imminent Second Coming of Christ can be traced directly back to the Millerites of the 1830’s CE.

 So what did most Christians believe up until the 1830’s?
-If they were diligently studying the Scriptures, they probably believed the teachings of Christ and His disciples, all of which stated that Jesus would return within a few decades of His crucifixion.
+If they were diligently studying the Scriptures, they believed the teachings of Jesus Christ and His disciples, all of whom stated that Jesus would return within a few decades of His crucifixion.

 If you regularly attend a church that promotes a future Second Coming, you’ve probably heard the following biblical passages, which are said to “prove” that we cannot know the time of Christ’s return:

 But of that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father alone (Matthew 24:36).

 But be sure of this, that if the head of the house had known at what time of the night the thief was coming, he would have been on the alert and would not have allowed his house to be broken into.
 For this reason you also must be ready; for the Son of Man is coming at an hour when you do not think He will (Matthew 24:43-44).

 But of that day or hour no one knows, not even the angels in heaven, nor the Son, but the Father alone.
 "Take heed, keep on the alert; for you do not know when the appointed time will come (Mark 13:32-33).

 Of course, preachers never point out how in all of these verses, the Lord used time-related terms that denote periods of days and hours — while there is nothing about the year, decade or century of Chrst’s return.

 Millions of Christians have concluded they cannot know the century, decade or year of our Lord’s return, because they place implicit trust in what they hear at church, rather than checking to see whether the Bible agrees with what their church teaches.
 And if you are one of these Christians, then get prepared to read numerous biblical passages you have never heard at church.